jple/conda-explorator/README.md

 - show how many packages are found / number of searched for each env
 - sort env by number of packages found
 - features : search by version
+- issue : css breaks when search on
+- issue : corr html (table in table)